Evaporative swamp coolers need basic maintenance every year for them to work well and last many years.

 - Drip oil into the Fill Holes

-- After getting the oil, remove the side panels on the swamp cooler.
+- Remove the side panels on the swamp cooler.

-- There are two bearings on the swamp cooler.
+- There are two bearings in a swamp cooler on each side of the rib cage fan.
 The oil is dripped into small covered holes located on the top of each bearing housing.
 A small tab will cover the hole and simply needs to be lifted up on one side.

 - Zoom Spout oil bottles come with an extender to drip the oil into the oil holes.

 - Fill each oil hole to the top.